 This can be very impressive for someone who hones this skill and is great at it

-- you prepare all the content of the speech, including a very thorough outline, but do not write it out word-for-word
+- you prepare all the content of the speech, including a very thorough outline, but it does not come out word-for-word

 This style has advantages because you tend to sound very conversational because you are developing your sentences naturally